CLL (Coimbra, Portugal)

 • UV/visible spectrometer (ScanSci) interfaced with the cryostats.

-• Ramon mapping: confocal microspectrometer
+• Raman mapping: confocal microspectrometer

 • Fluorescence spectrophotometers and fluorimeters, phosphorimeters etc.